Blosc/blogsite/posts/roofline-surprising-story.rst

 Reproducibility
 ---------------

-All the `benchmarks <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/roofline-analysis.py>`_ and `plots <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/roofline-plot.py>`_ presented in this blog post can be reproduced using the `Python-Blosc2 <https://github.com/Blosc/python-blosc2/>`_ library.
+All the `benchmarks <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/roofline-analysis.py>`_ and `plots <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/roofline-plot.py>`_ presented in this blog post can be reproduced.
 You are invited to run the scripts on your own hardware to explore the performance characteristics of Blosc2 in different environments.
 In case you get interesting results, please consider sharing them with the community!

 Conclusions
 -----------